rikmeijers/rikmeijers/README.md

 # 👋 Hello, I'm Rik Meijers

 Welcome to my GitHub profile!
 I am a passionate and versatile software engineer focused on solving complex challenges and building innovative solutions.
 I work across multiple programming languages and technologies, and I'm always exploring new ways to push the boundaries of software development.
-You can explore my personal projects and connect with me on my [website](https://fronsky.com).

 ## 🛠️ Technical Expertise